-This warning light comes on when the fuel level drops below approximately 2.6 L (0.69 US gal, 0.57 Imp.gal).
+This warning light comes on when the fuel level drops below approximately 2.9 L (0.77 US gal, 0.64 Imp.gal).
 When this occurs, refuel as soon as possible.

-The electrical circuit of the warning light can be checked by setting the engine stop switch to "\cap" and turning the key to "ON".
+The electrical circuit of the warning light can be checked by setting the engine stop switch to "\cap" and turning the key to "\[]\]" (on).
 The warning light should come on for a few seconds, and then go off.

-If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on initially when the key is turned to " []" (on), or if the warning light remains on, have a Yamaha dealer check the electrical circuit.

-Engine trouble warning light " 📇 "
+Engine trouble warning light " -"

 This warning light comes on or flashes when an electrical circuit monitoring the engine is not working correctly.
 When this occurs, have a Yamaha dealer check the self-diagnosis system.

-(See page 4-3 for an explanation of the self-diagnosis device.)
-The electrical circuit of the warning light can be checked by turning the key to "ON".
+The electrical circuit of the warning light can be checked by turning the key to " []" (on).
 The warning light should come on for a few seconds, and then go off.

-If the warning light does not come on initially when the key is turned to "ON", or if the warning light remains on, have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on initially when the key is turned to " []" (on), or if the warning light remains on, have a Yamaha dealer check the electrical circuit.